 They are fitted at the back of your teeth and don’t cause any discomfort.
 They typically last for 10 years and are more popular among children.

 Brushing your teeth the right way can greatly improve your overall oral health.
 It’s best to choose a flexible toothbrush that can reach to the far end of the mouth and has soft bristles.
 A brush with rough bristles will damage your gums and could even cause them to swell.

 You may also opt for an electric toothbrush.
 It requires less effort and does the job well.
 However, remember that the brushing technique is more important than the product used.
-Check out this blog for how to correctly brush your teeth.

 5. Floss Daily

 Flossing is different than brushing, but still an important component to your oral health routine It involves cleaning the plaque in between the teeth which can’t be cleaned with just brushing.
 Leftover plaque weakens the teeth, steals their whiteness, and also causes tooth decay and other oral problems like gingivitis.